Sphinx Head

 The Sphinx Head Society is the oldest senior honor society at Cornell University.
-Sphinx Head recognizes Cornell senior men and women who have demonstrated respectable strength of character on top of dedication to leadership and service at Cornell University.
+Sphinx Head recognizes Cornell seniors who have demonstrated respectable strength of character on top of dedication to leadership and service at Cornell University.
 In 1929 The New York Times held that election into Sphinx Head and similar societies constituted "the highest non-scholastic honor within reach of undergraduates."

 Founding

 Sphinx Head was founded on October 11, 1890, by a group of ten men from the senior class.
 The Society was founded to "create and maintain a stronger feeling" for Cornell University and to promote "a closer and stronger friendship among members of the Senior class."
 The New York Times referred to Sphinx Head as "a secret senior society of the nature of Skull and Bones", a senior honor society at Yale University of which Andrew Dickson White, Cornell University's co-founder and first president, was a member.
 White encouraged the formation of a secret society system on the Cornell campus.

 In 1926, the society built a clubhouse for itself designed to resemble an Egyptian tomb perched halfway down the cliff on the Fall Creek gorge.
 It sold the building in 1969, and it eventually became the home and office of astronomer Carl Sagan.